Skip to content

 Step 6: Bake and Finish

-Bake until the masa is set, then uncover, top with the remaining filling, reserved sauce, and cheese.
+Bake until the masa is fully cooked, then uncover and top with the remaining filling, reserved sauce, and cheese.
 Bake again until bubbly and golden.

 Step 7: Serve

-Let the casserole rest for a few minutes, then garnish with crema Mexicana and fresh cilantro before serving.
+Let the casserole rest for 10 minutes, then top each serving with crema Mexicana and fresh cilantro.

 Tamale Casserole